grokkinkotlin/grokkinkotlin.github.com/_posts/2018-12-28-setting-up.md

 ## Hardware, OS and Shell

-I'm working on a MacBook Pro which is running MacOS Mojave (10.14.2).
+I'm using a MacBook Pro which is running MacOS Mojave (10.14.2).
 My shell of choice is Z, made all glorious by [oh-my-zsh](https://ohmyz.sh/).

 ## Installation